This is a Spanish translation of the Executive Summary of Post Carbon Institute’s report Drilling Deeper.

 The rapid spread of hydraulic fracturing (“fracking”) has temporarily boosted US natural gas and oil production… and sparked a massive environmental backlash in communities across the country.
 The fossil fuel industry is trying to sell fracking as the biggest energy development of the century, with slick promises of American energy independence and benefits to local […]

-In this landmark report, PCI Fossil Fuel Fellow David Hughes takes a far-ranging and painstakingly researched look at the prospects for various unconventional fuels to provide energy abundance for the United States in the 21st Century.
-While the report examines a range of energy sources, the centerpiece of “Drill, Baby, Drill” is a critical analysis […]
+In this landmark report, PCI Fellow David Hughes takes a far-ranging and painstakingly researched look at the prospects for various unconventional fuels to provide energy abundance for the United States in the 21st Century.
+While the report examines a range of energy sources, the centerpiece of “Drill, Baby, Drill” is a critical analysis of shale gas and shale oil (tight oil) and the potential of a shale “revolution.”

-This is a translation of the Post Carbon Report Drill Baby Drill.
+This is a Spanish translation of our 2013 report Drill, Baby, Drill.
 En Perfora, Chico, Perfora, J. David Hughes ha analizado en profundidad e investigado rigurosamente la posibilidad de diversos combustibles no convencionales para generar abundancia energetica.
 Aunque el informe se centra principalmente en cuestiones relacionadas con la producción del gas y el petróleo de […]

 Oil shales, if they live up to proponents’ expectations and can be produced commercially, could change the economic and political fortunes of the United States and transform the geopolitical map of the world.
 But any large-scale effort to exploit oil shales will threaten wildlife habitat and water quality, and exacerbate climate change.
 This is a […]